CruiseOutlook

 Top Things to Do

-- Explore the historic French Quarter and its iconic architecture.
+• Stroll through the historic French Quarter and admire the iconic architecture

-- Visit the National WWII Museum for an immersive experience.
+• Visit the National WWII Museum for an insightful and engaging experience

-- Take a steamboat cruise on the Mississippi River.
+• Take a steamboat cruise along the Mississippi River

 Typical Weather

 New Orleans has a humid subtropical climate, with hot summers and mild winters.
-The best time to visit is during spring (March to May) when the weather is pleasant, while the summer months can be sweltering and humid, making them less ideal for outdoor activities.
+The best time to visit is during the spring (March to May) and fall (September to November) when temperatures are pleasant, while the summer months can be quite hot and humid, often with afternoon thunderstorms.

 What to Pack